ricealexander/grove-custom-stylesheet/README.md

     ![Configure GitHub App](./.github/netlify-configure-github-app.png)

 4. Now you will need to enter your build settings.
-We want to deploy from our `master` branch.
+We want to deploy from our `main` branch.
 Under **Basic Build Settings**, set **Build command** to `npm run build` and **Publish directory** to `dist/`.

-    Now, anytime you push to the master branch, Netlify will run our build script and publish the dist directory to our website.
+    Now, anytime you push to the main branch, Netlify will run our build script and publish the dist directory to our website.

     ![Basic Build Settings](./.github/netlify-basic-build-settings.png)